mozilla/www.ccadb.org/policy.md

 a CA Community license are ultimately responsible for keeping CCADB data up-to-date for their CA.

-Notification of security and audit-related issues will be emailed to all POCs and the email aliases; CAs are advised to supply sufficient POCs that will enable them to respond to an issue promptly.
+Notification of security and audit-related issues will be emailed to all Primary POCs and the first email alias.
+CAs are advised to make sure those addresses reach sufficient people such that they can respond to an issue in an appropriate timeframe.

 If POC or email alias information needs to be updated, the CA should notify one of the Stores containing their root certificates, because this information may